kircherlab/MPRAsnakeflow/docs/contributing.rst

 Write Documentation
 ===================

-MPRAflow could always use more documentation, even on the web in blog posts, articles, and such.
+MPRAsnakeflow could always use more documentation, even on the web in blog posts, articles, and such.

-MPRAflow uses `Sphinx <https://www.sphinx-doc.org>`_ for the user documentation (that you are currently reading).
+MPRAsnakeflow uses `Sphinx <https://www.sphinx-doc.org>`_ for the user documentation (that you are currently reading).
 See `doc_guidelines` on how the documentation reStructuredText is used.
 See `doc_setup` on creating a local setup for building the documentation.